The Life of Mary Baker G. Eddy and the History of Christian Science: Initial church reaction

 However, this narrative seems to be at least partially a fabrication, as letters from the time tell a different story.
 According to the letters: two men, not three, working for the church's Committee on Publication, Alfred Farlow and Cornell Wilson, first came to the office and talked with Bynner without meeting with McClure, they told him that they had heard the magazine had not called upon any Christian Scientists but it had worked extensively with critics of the church, and that they were worried the end result would be prejudiced.
 Bynner responded that he was glad they had come, and told them he was not satisfied with the material prepared by Milmine, and offered for Farlow and Wilson to look at and edit the draft if they would like.
 Farlow and Wilson left happy with the result, and later returned to talk with McClure himself, but were told he was ill and rescheduled the meeting.
 They then met with him as scheduled the next day.
 There is no indication that McClure's staff tried to shield McClure from them, and it appears that it was Bynner's idea for Farlow and Wilson to look at and edit the draft, rather than the other way around.
-William Irwin later asked to met with Farlow in order to get permission to get interior views of the Mother Church, and again assured him that the articles would be fair and not a "roast".
+William Irwin later asked to meet with Farlow in order to get permission to get interior views of the Mother Church, and again assured him that the articles would be fair and not a "roast".